AbstractUmbra/Baymax/README.md

 ### Installation
 1. Install Python 3.6.1 or higher.
 2. Set up a venv (of any flavour)
-   1. I prefer pipenv, so I have provided a Pipfile as well as a 'requirements.txt'
 3. Install required dependencies
-   1. `pipenv install` or `pip install -U -r requirements.txt`
 4. Create the database in PostgreSQL
    ```sql
    CREATE ROLE robohz WITH LOGIN PASSWORD 'mypasswd';